kulturpool/EDMLib/README.md

 <p>The preferred form of the name of the place.
 Although the maximum number of occurrence
 s is set at 1, it can be interpreted as 1 per language tag.
 At least one skos:prefLabe l SHOULD be provided.
-Several prefLabels with languages tags are strongly recommended for language variants and translations.<skos:prefLabel xml:lang="en">London</skos:pref Label>For recommendations on medata quality see Tier A-C requirements , more specifica lly Metadata Tier B and Metadata Tier C</p>
+Several prefLabels with languages tags are strongly recommended for language variants and translations.<code>&lt;skos:prefLabel xml:lang="en"&gt;London&lt;/skos:pref Label&gt;</code>For recommendations on medata quality see Tier A-C requirements , more specifica lly Metadata Tier B and Metadata Tier C</p>
 </div>